NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 ``poly.shp``, and then run::

     cp georeferenced_image.tif aux_image.tif
-    gdal_rasterize -burn -32768 poly.shp aux_image.tif
+    gdal_rasterize -i -burn -32768 poly.shp aux_image.tif

+This will keep the data inside the polygons and set the data outside to this value.
 The value to burn should be negative and smaller than any valid pixel value in the image.
-The ``-i`` option can reverse the area to burn.
+To keep the data outside the polygons, omit the ``-i`` option.

 Then, create a mask of valid values using ``image_calc`` (:numref:`image_calc`), as follows::

+    image_calc -c "max(sign(var_0), 0)" \
+     --output-nodata-value var_0        \
-    image_calc -c "sign(var_0)" aux_image.tif -o weight.tif
+     aux_image.tif -o weight.tif

-Examine the obtained image in ``stereo_gui`` and click on various pixels.
-Pixels inside the polygons should be either non-positive or nodata, and pixels outside should have the value 1.
+Examine the obtained image in ``stereo_gui`` and click on various pixels to inspect the values.

 If the image does not have positive values to start with, those values can be first shifted up with ``image_calc``.